headzoo/deskpro-sdk-react/docs/pages/components/Routes.md

 export default PageNotFound;
 ```

 Now create the main app component which contains the `Routes`.
 The `Route` which matches the current location gets rendered.
-The route with the `defaultRoute` prop renders when no other routes match the current location.
+The route with the `defaultRoute` prop renders when no other routes matches the current location.

 ```jsx
 // App.jsx